-Testing code changes in pre-production environments prevent integration issues in production pipeline
+Testing changes in a full-stack pre production environment prevents integration issues in production

 Legacy Testing Processes Slow Down Innovation

 In today’s development process there is no place for developers to quickly and easily test code changes against production-ready services.
 And, there is no efficient way for devs to share software development changes with other teams who need to review and validate bug fixes and new code and changed code prior to merging to the production environment.

 "Works on my machine" becomes a thing of the past...

 “Works on my machine: an application that works great on a developer’s laptop but is completely non-functional in production.”

 It is hard to believe, that with some many innovations in technology, that developers are still testing code changes against static and stale staging sites.
 A staged site simply can’t provide access to the latest versions of upstream and downstream dependencies and because of this, the issue with “works on my machine” perpetuates.

 Ephemeral pre-production environments solve testing issues from legacy traditional software tools